 AccommodationArctic Fox Igloos

 Day 5 - Depart the Wildlife Park and head to next location

-Either transfer back to Rovaniemi or head off for further adventures to Kemi for some ice swimming or perhaps spend a night in a Glass igloo at Kakslauttanen - all within an hour or two drive.
+Either transfer back to Rovaniemi or head off for further adventures to Kemi for some ice swimming or icebreaker voyage - all within an hour or two drive.

 Standard price, per person twin share.
 Family triple price is 2 adults traveling with 1 child (age 4-14).
 New Year’s Eve Supplement will apply.
 Early indicative price for 2021/22.

 The order of the itinerary is subject to change.
 The Arctic Fox Glass Igloos have limited availability so the night that you stay in the igloo may change (first or last night ideally).
 Only three people can sleep in the glass igloos.
 There is a small kitchette and sauna as well as bathroom in the glass igloos.

 Wildlife note: brown bears hibernate and may not be active until later in the season.
 Please note that polar bears are not native to Finland.